What is this process for?

 Provide as much information as you can to help us identify the documents that are relevant to your request.

-Submit the completed form to our Privacy Officer by email or post, or in person.
+Submit the completed form to our Privacy Officer by email at firstname.lastname@example.org or post (Governance, Legal and Performance, GPO Box 2434, Brisbane Qld 4001), or in person.

-If you’re requesting access to documents that may also contain the personal information of someone else or non-personal information, you must pay a $46.40 application fee.
+If you’re requesting access to documents that may also contain the personal information of someone else or non-personal information, you must pay an application fee.

 There may be access charges for some requests.
-For example, a charge for photocopying of 20 cents per A4 page, or we may charge you to cover our costs for providing access in another form (e.g. viewing or obtaining a copy of a video).
+For example, a charge for photocopying, or we may charge you to cover our costs for providing access in another form (e.g. viewing or obtaining a copy of a video).
 If there are access charges for your request, we’ll send you a quote of estimated fees.

 In limited circumstances we may waive fees on grounds of financial hardship.